AtharvaPadhye/Recon/README.md

 # Recon

 A starting framework for a recon data ingestion and tasking API.
-This repository includes a minimal FastAPI backend with in-memory storage that demonstrates how events, cases, and recon tasking requests can be handled.
+This repository includes a minimal FastAPI backend backed by a lightweight TinyDB database stored in `db.json`.
+It demonstrates how events, cases, and recon tasking requests can be handled.

 ## Folder Structure